In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the potatoes

 - Scrub the potatoes.
-Cut the potatoes in half; cut any large halves in half.
+Cut the potatoes in half; cut any large potatoes into quarters.

 In a large sauce pot, add the potatoes and enough generously salted water to cover by 2 inches.
 Bring to a boil, reduce to a simmer, and cook until tender, 12 to 14 minutes.
 Drain and set aside.
 Meanwhile, prepare the cucumber salad.